-Urban agriculture is the practise of producing a range of foods, such as fruits, vegetables, eggs, honey, and grains, in urban areas that have not traditionally been used to do so.
+Urban agriculture is the practice of producing a range of foods, such as fruits, vegetables, eggs, honey, and grains, in urban areas that have not traditionally been used to do so.
 Urban agriculture activities differ from rural agriculture in terms of scale and intensity of the activities.

 Here are some urban agriculture and local food activities that are already established and supported by the Airdrie community:

 - Airdrie Farmers Market: A great place to buy products from various local farmers, food producers and artisan vendors.